braneof/therestishistory.org/_posts/2014-04-24-first-post.md

 ---
 layout: post
+title: |
-title: First post, testing the system
+  First post, testing the system
+  This is the second line
 excerpt: This is testing out if this is working excerpt
 audio: 130803_0099.mp3
 ---